BrunoBernardino/budgetzen-web/README.md

 [![](https://github.com/BrunoBernardino/budgetzen-web/workflows/Run%20Tests/badge.svg)](https://github.com/BrunoBernardino/budgetzen-web/actions?workflow=Run+Tests)

-This is the web app for the [Budget Zen app](https://budgetzen.net), built with Next.js and deployed with Vercel.
+This is the web app for the [Budget Zen app](https://budgetzen.net), built with Next.js and deployed to AWS with Vercel.

 It runs completely in the browser, using `localStorage` and `IndexedDB`.